viettrungluu/umsgpack/README.md

   * Possibly, it should also be able to decode maps to a target struct (type), instead of just to maps.
 (This would require a different interface, and require reflection, so would be done separately in any case.)
-* Basic encoding (marshalling) is supported.
+* Encoding (marshalling) is supported.
-  * Extensions (including timestamps) are not yet supported.
-  * Nor are other custom serializations (e.g., to serialize some value as a different value).
   * Ergonomic encoding of arrays (other than `[]any`), maps (other than `map[any]any`), and structs is not yet supported.
-  * Testing of failures/errors is very incomplete.
+  * Testing of failures/errors is nonexistent.